greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 The disk usage for a table includes the table data, indexes, toast tables, and free space map.
 For append-optimized tables, the calculation includes the visibility map and index, and the block directory table.

-The `diskquota` module cannot detect a newly created table inside of an uncommitted transaction.
+The `diskquota` module cannot detect a newly created table inside of an uncommited transaction.
 The size of the new table is not included in the disk usage calculated for the corresponding schema or role until after the transaction has committed.
 Similarly, a table created using the `CREATE TABLE AS` command is not included in disk usage statistics until the command has completed.

 Deleting rows or running `VACUUM` on a table does not release disk space, so these operations cannot alone remove a schema or role from the `diskquota` denylist.
 The disk space used by a table can be reduced by running `VACUUM FULL` or `TRUNCATE TABLE`.